volterraedge/terraform-provider-volterra/docs/resources/volterra_app_setting.md

     }

     user_behavior_analysis_setting {
-      // One of the arguments from this list "enable_learning disable_learning" must be set disable_learning = true
+      // One of the arguments from this list "disable_learning enable_learning" must be set enable_learning = true

       // One of the arguments from this list "enable_detection disable_detection" must be set